LG's OLED TVs could soon have sound-generating, vibrating screens, just like Sony's

 Sony began kitting out OLED TVs with Acoustic Surface technology back in 2017.
 Vibrating units behind the screen move around the display area, so that dialogue and effects appear to come directly from onscreen objects.

-It's no substitute for a good soundbar, but we're big fans.
+It's no substitute for the best soundbars, but we're big fans.
 As we said in our recent review of Sony's flagship A90K, it creates "a certain amount of cinematic spaciousness... [depending] on how close to the screen you’re sitting."

 That bodes well for Cinematic Sound OLED, but there's no news on when the tech will show up in LG's consumer TVs.
-The company is due to launch its first 97-inch 4K OLED TV later this year – but it won't feature a vibrating screen as a speaker.
+The company is due to launch its first 97-inch 4K OLED TV later this year – but it won't feature the tech.
+Looks like we'll have to wait a bit longer...

 MORE: